-This supervision is set by providing a positive class label on tokens in the second segment which corresponds to the occurrence of the named entity defined in the first segment for seen classes.
-All other tokens are labeled as negative class.
-This is illustrated in Figure~\ref{BERT}.
+Supervision is established by assigning the same class label (in our case, "1") to tokens in the second segment corresponding to the occurrence of the named entity defined in the first segment for seen classes, while all other tokens are labeled as zeros.
+This process is illustrated in Figure~\ref{BERT}.

-Our architecture is one of the contributions of this paper.
-Similar ideas have been used in two groups of models in the literature.
-The first group of models stems from the cross-encoders for sentence similarity where two input segments are filled as input in order to asses similarity measure between them \citep{Humeau2020}.
-The second group of models uses two input segments for the classification of the second segment by the class name contained in the first segment \citep{Halder2020}.
-Our proposed method uses the class name contained in the first segment in order to perform token classification in the second segment.

-In this setup, the name of the named entity class is not strictly defined.
-Users may place any named entity class in the first segment and the model will identify tokens in the second segment corresponding to the named entity class name from the first segment.
-This allows for zero-shot named entity recognition where the model will recognize the entity it has not been trained on.

-This setup also allows training from any checkpoint and adding new examples with new labels without restrictions.
-We can add a set of examples to the existing checkpoint.
-This allows for fine-tuning of few-shot learning methodology and improving the method fast with only a few training examples.
-For few-shot learning, we have used 10 epochs to fine-tune the model on the given set of training samples.

-To summarize the procedure, we fine-tuned the model in two stages: \begin{itemize} \item \textbf{Zero-shot fine-tuning} - This model is trained on the dataset, excluding one of the classes.
-It can be used to annotate entities of pre-trained named entity classes as well as unseen classes. \item \textbf{Few-shot fine-tuning} - This model is fine-tuned on a few shots (1, 10, or 100 examples) of unseen classes for 10 epochs. \end{itemize}